erahm/Strange-Neature-Walk/README.md

 - Given more time I would like to:
   - create an Audit table to capture the before and after as well as UserId and event time on all Create/Update/Delete events.
   - Make it pretty.
 I added enough styling to make it usable but it's ugly.
 I started off just using `styles.css` and about halfway through decided to bring in `styled-components` to scope styles to elements and speed up development.
 When working on a small project by myself or a small team, `styles.css` is managable but doesn't scale well as the project and team grows.

+- There's a bug where if you log in as either a manager or admin, go to an exhibit, click `edit` and then log out, you'll still see the `save` and `delete` buttons.
+This is due to me not resetting the `editMode` variable but I decided to leave this bug in because id shows that the authz check through CASL is working by notifying the user that they lack the permissions to perform that action and then not allowing that action to go through.